David J. Skal: Bibliography

+Documentaries

-Skal has made several appearances in television specials, such as The 100 Scariest Movie Moments and The Perfect Scary Movie.
-He has produced DVD supplemental documentaries and/or audio commentaries for a number of films, including Dracula (1931), Frankenstein (1931), Freaks (1932), The Mummy (1932), The Invisible Man (1933), Bride of Frankenstein (1935), The Wolf Man (1941), Abbott and Costello Meet Frankenstein (1948), Creature from the Black Lagoon (1954), and Gods and Monsters (1998).
+Skal made numerous appearances in theatrical, televised and home video documentaries, such as The 100 Scariest Movie Moments and The Perfect Scary Movie.
+He wrote, produced and directed DVD supplemental documentaries and/or audio commentaries for a number of films, including Dracula (1931), Frankenstein (1931), Freaks (1932), The Mummy (1932), The Invisible Man (1933), Bride of Frankenstein (1935), The Wolf Man (1941), Abbott and Costello Meet Frankenstein (1948), Creature from the Black Lagoon (1954), and Gods and Monsters (1998).

-Skal appears in the 2008 documentary film Wrangler: Anatomy of an Icon in which he discusses, as an openly gay cultural critic, the cultural impact of iconic gay pornographic film star Jack Wrangler.
+Skal appeared in Wrangler: Anatomy of an Icon (2008) in which he discusses, as a gay cultural critic, the cultural impact of iconic gay pornographic film star Jack Wrangler.